visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-configuration.md

 | `partition` | Azure storage queue used for the partition vectorization pipeline.
 Can be created on the storage account used for the other queues. |
 | `vectorization-state` | Azure storage container used for the vectorization state service.
 Can be created on the storage account used for the other queues. |
 | `resource-provider`| Azure storage container used for the internal states of the FoundationaLLM resource providers. |
 | `resource-provider/FoundationaLLM.Vectorization/vectorization-content-source-profiles.json` | Azure storage blob used for the content sources managed by the `FoundationaLLM.Vectorization` resource provider.
-For more details, see [default vectorization content source profiles](#default-vectorization-content-source-profiles).
+For more details, see [vectorization content source profiles structure](#vectorization-content-source-profiles-structure).
 | `resource-provider/FoundationaLLM.Vectorization/vectorization-text-partitioning-profiles.json` | Azure storage blob used for the text partitioning profiles managed by the `FoundationaLLM.Vectorization` resource provider.
-For more details, see [default vectorization text partitioning profiles](#default-vectorization-text-partitioning-profiles).
+For more details, see [vectorization text partitioning profiles structure](#vectorization-text-partitioning-profiles-structure).
 | `resource-provider/FoundationaLLM.Vectorization/vectorization-text-embedding-profiles.json` | Azure storage blob used for the text embedding profiles managed by the `FoundationaLLM.Vectorization` resource provider.
-For more details, see [default vectorization text embedding profiles](#default-vectorization-text-embedding-profiles).
+For more details, see [vectorization text embedding profiles structure](#vectorization-text-embedding-profiles-structure).
 | `resource-provider/FoundationaLLM.Vectorization/vectorization-indexing-profiles.json` | Azure storage blob used for the indexing profiles managed by the `FoundationaLLM.Vectorization` resource provider.
-For more details, see [default vectorization indexing profiles](#default-vectorization-indexing-profiles).
+For more details, see [vectorization indexing profiles structure](#vectorization-indexing-profiles-structure).

 The following table describes the environment variables required for the vectorization pipelines.